LukeGrahamLandry/franca/devlog.md

 perspective is that the backend does know about the relocations even in the jit module, it's just not doing them in time before the thing gets rebaked by the frontend trying to move it from jit module to aot module. so really the problem is that it's trying to rebake because it doesn't have a jit_addr.

+---

+- import_c: now that i've committed to relying on the franca frontend more, can get rid of special Relocation type and ref tracking
+- now that import_c just outputs a blob of bytes, free its arena at the end
+- something along the line of making FrcImport work, fixed -frc_inlinable for kaleidoscope.fr (still not the compiler tho)
+- in compiler/test.fr, run three versions: Exe, Cached, CachedEarly
+- grow after free for bf2ir.fr, but only when run in the multi-module CompCtx, any alone works. reassuringly same problem if (exe, exe) so it's not about the frc format, it's just the first time ive reused a compctx like that. meh, that was just a mistake in old move_from_module(FuncImpl.Ir) not replacing the old f.mem, even tho there was nothing in it, growing it records that it was freed and affects the template function because an QList still has an allocation. but that's what im replacing with with FrcImport anyway, which puts a bit more thought into reusing with multiple modules.

+- something crazy going on with default_driver crashing when trying to reset temp()

 ## (Jun 8)